jinxmcg/counter/README.md

 The application can be deployed in a Kubernetes environment.
 A `Dockerfile` is provided for building a Docker image of the application, and a `kubernetes.yaml` file is provided for creating a Kubernetes Deployment, Service and Ingress.

-To build the Docker image, run: `DOCKER_BUILDKIT=1 docker build . --tag counter:v0.3`
+To build the Docker image, run:

+`DOCKER_BUILDKIT=1 docker build . --tag counter:v0.3` v0.3 is the tag used in kubernetes.yaml

 **Tests are also run during the build process in the Dockerfile**

-To deploy the application to Kubernetes, run: `kubectl apply -f kubernetes.yaml`
+To deploy the application to Kubernetes, run:

+`kubectl apply -f kubernetes.yaml`

 The Kubernetes Deployment includes liveness and readiness probes that hit the `/health` and `/ready` endpoints, respectively.
 The Deployment also includes resource requests and limits to ensure the application has enough CPU and memory resources.